superfly/docs/rails/getting-started/index.html.md

 order: 1
 redirect_from: /docs/getting-started/rails/
 subnav_glob: docs/rails/getting-started/*.html.*
-objective: Quickly get a very basic Rails blog up and running at Fly.
+objective: Quickly get a very basic Rails blog up and running on Fly.io.
 This guide is the fastest way to try using Fly, so if you're short on time start here.
 related_pages:
   - /docs/rails/the-basics
   - /docs/flyctl/